sasip-climate/GRICAD-usage/README.md

 # GRICAD

-You are a participants of SASIP, then you have access to the Grenoble's meso computing-center [GRICAD](https://gricad-doc.univ-grenoble-alpes.fr/en/)
+You are a participants of SASIP, then you have access to the Grenoble's computing center [GRICAD](https://gricad-doc.univ-grenoble-alpes.fr/en/)

 This allows you to :
   - share data to the rest of the project or the outside world : more details [here](https://github.com/sasip-climate/catalog-shared-data-SASIP/blob/main/README.md)